 A strong program of legal writing and research prepares LSU Law students for the rigors of law school and for practice.
 Third-year students participate in a three-day annual Trial Advocacy program, taught by some of the nation’s leading experts in courtroom practices.
 From cross-examination to voir dire jury selection, students get to role play, receive critiques, and hone their advocacy skills under the direction of a talented faculty.

 The Law Center’s Advocacy Programs are among the largest law student advocacy skills training programs in the United States.
-With over 150 student participants annually participating in six different LSU-hosted internal advocacy competitions, over twenty-five traveling advocacy competition teams, a series of skills workshops and boot camps, and related skills courses, the LSU Law Center Advocacy Programs provide students with an exceptional array of opportunities to develop their skills as persuasive advocates.
+With over 150 student participants annually participating in six different LSU-hosted internal advocacy competitions, over twenty-five traveling advocacy competition teams, a series of skills workshops and boot camps, and related simulation courses, the LSU Law Center Advocacy Programs provide students with an exceptional array of opportunities to develop their skills as persuasive advocates.

 Apprenticeship Week, a new practical skills program, is offered free to second and third-year law students.
 The program is a week-long series of mini-courses, taught by master lawyers and judges.
 Students choose from among a wide array of topics that vary each year, ranging from Preparing an Expert Witness to The Law of Drones.
 Classes feature small enrollment and focus on practical, hands-on topics.
 Each mini-course provides students with focused, task-oriented training not generally available in law school courses and usually available only through actual practice experience.